wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

     (3) If any person, without reasonable excuse, refuses or fails to supply any particulars or evidence when required to do so by any constable under this section, and persists in that refusal or failure after being cautioned by the constable, that person may be arrested, without warrant, by any constable.

-    (4) Every person commits an offence and is liable to a fine not exceeding $1,000 who, having been required by any constable to supply any particulars or evidence under this section, without reasonable excuse,---
+    (4) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who, having been required by any constable to supply any particulars or evidence under this section, without reasonable excuse,---

     *   (a) refuses or fails to supply the particulars or evidence; or